Promoting Density While Fostering Community: The Crow Woods Cohousing Approach

 The Crow Woods Density Strategy

-A rendering of the street view of Crow Woods, curtesy of Hybrid.
+A rendering of the street view of Crow Woods, courtesy of Hybrid.

 Seattle is one of the few cities that allows multi-family density citywide.
 During our search for property for Crow Woods, we knew we had options if we were willing to be creative.
 With the support of Hybrid, we developed these search criteria: